-Climate variability from the El Niño and La Niña phenomenon is sometimes challenging to explain to non-scientific audiences especially children.
+Climate variability from the El Niño and La Niña phenomenon is sometimes challenging to explain to non-scientific audiences, especially children.

-The use of simple language and visuals in the form of animations can be a powerful medium to break down and explain complex ideas and information.
+Using simple language and visuals as animations can be a powerful medium to break down and explain complex ideas and information.

-The Pacific Climate Animation Project funded by the Australian Government Pacific Australia Climate Change Science and Adaptation Planning (PACCSAP) science program has created two animations to explain the El Nino and La Nina phenomenon.
+The Pacific Climate Animation Project, funded by the Australian Government Pacific Australia Climate Change Science and Adaptation Planning (PACCSAP) science program, has created two animations to explain the El Nino and La Nina phenomenon.

 Video 1 – The Pacific Adventures of the Climate Crab

 Video 2 – Cloud Nasara

 El Niño and La Niña El Niño explained.